davilaellie/jekyll-test/README.md

 # jekyll-test
-This is a test site for jekyll
+This is a test for using jekyll to create a static site for a company wiki.